What is chemical kinetics?

 - Absorption of radiation of suitable frequency derived in the photochemical reaction.

-Dependence of reaction rate with the concentration of reactants we express rate equation or rate law.
-Mass action law guides the basis of the formulation of rate equations.
-But the rate equation can only be formulated on the basis of experimental data.
+In Chemistry, the mass of action law guides the basis of the formulation of kinetic rate equations.
+But the rate equation can only be formulated on the basis of the experimental chemical kinetics data report.

 2H2O2 → 2H2O + O2

-From the mass action law kinetics rate equation
+From the mass action law and kinetic rate equation,

-The single power of concentration controlled the decomposition of H2O2.
-Thus this reaction is 1st order because of only one concentration term used in the rate equation.
-K = const, called rate constant of a specific reaction.
+The single power of concentration controlled the decomposition of hydrogen peroxide.
+Therefore, the decomposition of hydrogen peroxide is first-order chemical kinetics because only one concentration term is used to express the rate equation.

 aA + bB → cC + dD

-Rate of reaction = k × CAm × CBn
+Rate of chemical reaction = k × CAm × CBn

-Where values of m and n depend on the experimental data.
-It does not depend on the values of a and b.
+Where values of m and n depend on the experimental report of kinetics data.
+It does not depend on the theoretical values of a and b.

 A → Product